ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

 Porting Mbed OS requires the following hardware:

 - A development PC.
 You can port targets, connectivity and storage on Windows, macOS or Linux.
-However, due to limitations in some development tools that Mbed OS uses, you need a Windows PC for DAPLink/FlashAlgo development.
+However, due to limitations in some development tools that Mbed OS uses, you need a Windows PC for FlashAlgo development.
--  An evaluation board with a target MCU, debug probe or an integrated interface chip.

     The new target needs a unique board ID.
 To get one, please contact your technical account manager or email [our support team](mailto:support@mbed.com).